 The Southern Nations, Nationalities, and Peoples’ Region is a World Heritage Site which includes the lower Omo Valley.
 It’s believed to have been a crossroads for thousands of years as various cultures and ethnic groups migrated around the region.
 The diverse people here include the Turkana, Dassanach, Hamer, Nyangatom, Karo, Kwegu, Mursi, Bodi, and Me’en.

 The tribe’s most identifiable trait is the tradition amongst their woman of placing large clay plates in their lower lips.
 The men are known to be aggressive and combative doing battle amongst themselves with 2m long sticks called Dongas as a rite of passage before they can marry.
 The Mursi are agro pastoralists moving between the Omo and Mago rivers twice a year between summer and winter.

 Archetypal of the Omo, the Hamar share most cultural practices of the valley people with elaborate body decorations.
 They’re best known for the bull jumping ceremonies which are a rite of passage for men coming of age.
 Usually held in late February or March before the long rains.
 These agro pastoralists are found east of the Omo River with two important market towns at Dimeka and Turmi.

-With the largest territory of the Ethiopian tribes, these farmers keep livestock and bees, and farm various grains.
+With the largest of the tribal territories, these farmers keep livestock and bees, and farm various grains.
 They are known for their jewelery and piercings, which create a stark contrast against their dark skin.
 The colourful glass beads used in their jewelery are well-known globally.